viengg/tp-algebra/README.md

   (returns a random prime n, a public key e and a private key d.)

 codifica = codify
-  (converts a string to a base 256 number r.)
+  (converts a string to a base 256 number.)

 decodifica = decodify
   (converts a base 256 number to a string.)